Cyril Delevanti: Career

+In 1957 he played a superstitious king (with John Banner as his concerned valet) in Adventures of Superman.
 In 1958, Delevanti was cast as the printer Lucius Coin in all twenty-six episodes of the NBC western television series, Jefferson Drum, starring Jeff Richards.
 He made two guest appearances on Perry Mason during the first and final (ninth) seasons of the series.
 In 1957 he played florist Mr. Tulloch in "The Case of the Silent Partner".
 In 1965, he played bookie Craig Jefferson in "The Case of the Silent Six".